bexuma/v4/content/jobs/Silkway Labs/index.md

 url: 'https://silkwaylabs.com/'
 ---

-Audio feed mobile application – MVP
+Audio feed mobile application | 1st version

 - Translated the design of 40+ screens into responsive front-end for iOS and Android devices
 - Implemented playback functionality for the audio feed by utilizing Expo AV API